 - Regional Offices monitoring implementation of the PCP on a periodic basis through the approval of service plans and authorizations of services revisions are made to address changing needs of the participants; - 2.
-Regional Offices in collaboration with the QIO performing onsite reviews of participant services and providers varies and includes: (a) initial or routine visits to provider sites, (b) review of a filed complaint, (c) provider plan of correction follow-up, (d) review of a reported incident; and (e) Technical Assistance; and (f) service request review; and b.
+Regional Offices performing onsite reviews of participant services and providers varies and includes: (a) initial or routine visits to provider sites, (b) review of a filed complaint, (c)

+provider plan of correction follow-up, (d) review of a reported incident, and (e) service request review; and b.
 Monitoring Safeguards.
 Select one:

-3. Regional Offices and QIO monitoring tl he quality of the CC NS monitori ng of Person Centered PlanPC P imple mentation as outlined in the moni toring policy 7 .
+3. Regional Offices monitoring the quality of the CCS monitoring of the PCP plan implementation as outlined in the monitoring policy.